jaymart95/AutoBan/README.md

 # AutoBan

-A discord bot that autobans blacklisted users.
+A discord bot that autobans blacklisted users by ID and Names

 ## Getting Started